 2) Where does your energy come from?

-As a business, the vast majority of your energy will be used up through the electricity that you use to power the lights, equipment and heating that keeps you and your employees warm.
+As a business, most of your carbon emissions will come from the electricity that you use to power the lights, equipment and heating that keeps your company functioning.
 This means that your energy supply will make up the largest portion of your carbon footprint - so why not take steps to reduce it?

 3) Offset what you can't eliminate

-No matter what measures you implement within your business, you will never be able to eliminate 100% of your carbon emissions.
-But that doesn’t mean that you can’t be carbon neutral; instead your can offset those emissions.
+No matter how many measures you implement within your business, you will never be able to eliminate 100% of your carbon emissions.
+However, that doesn’t mean that you can’t become carbon neutral; instead, you can offset those emissions.

-Carbon offsetting allows organisations to purchase ‘carbon credits’ where the money is instead invested in projects that actively work to cut down the amount of carbon dioxide emitted, such as wind farms, solar farms, biomass generation plants or reforestation.
+Carbon offsetting allows organisations to purchase ‘carbon credits’.
+It is a little bit like a voluntary tax, with the money invested in projects that reduce the amount of greenhouse gases released into the atmosphere.
+This often involves investment in renewable technology such as wind or solar farms, biomass generation plants or reforestation.